Ratimon/uniswap-calldata-optimization-monorepo/README.md

 ## Quickstart

 1. Copy `.env` into `.env.<network>.local` and modidy as required.
-For example, this is a file `.env.optimism.local`[(https://github.com/Ratimon/uniswap-calldata-optimization-monorepo/.env.optimism.local] for optimism network:
+For example, this is a file (`.env.optimism.local`)(https://github.com/Ratimon/uniswap-calldata-optimization-monorepo/.env.optimism.local) for optimism network:

+> **Note**💡

+More style and convention guide for environment variable management can be found here : [ldenv](https://github.com/wighawag/ldenv)

 ```sh
 # -------------------------------------------------------------------------------------------------